jsmoriss/jsm-pretty-json-ld/readme.txt

 Tested Up To: 5.1.1
 Stable Tag: 1.0.1

-Re-format compressed Schema LD+JSON / JSON-LD from Yoast SEO, WooCommerce, and others to create human readable (aka "pretty") code.
+Re-format Schema LD+JSON / JSON-LD from Yoast SEO, WooCommerce, and others to create human readable (aka "pretty") code.

 == Description ==

-Re-format compressed Schema LD+JSON / JSON-LD from Yoast SEO, WooCommerce, and others to create human readable (aka "pretty") code.
+Re-format Schema LD+JSON / JSON-LD from Yoast SEO, WooCommerce, and others to create human readable (aka "pretty") code.

 There are no plugin settings &mdash; simply *install* and *activate* the plugin.